cdswindell/PyLegacy/README.md

 sudo apt install git
 ```

-For the Raspberry Pi Zero W:
+For the Raspberry Pi Zero W (NOT the 2 W):

 ```
 sudo apt-get install swig